kabornblack/kabornblack/README.md

 Back-End Developer
 ------------------

-👋 Hello, I'm Kabiru Shaibu! 🌐 Aspiring Web Developer | Passionate about Back-End Development 💻 I'm a motivated and dedicated web developer with a strong foundation in JavaScript.
-I'm eager to contribute my skills and learn new technologies to create engaging and amazing user web experiences. 🚀 Currently exploring frameworks like NodeJs, MongoDB and ReactJs and learning about responsive web app principles, server rendering and APIs.
-Excited to work on projects that challenge me and help me grow as a developer. 🎓 I recently completed my web development training, where I gained hands-on experience in building websites and collaborating in a team environment.
-I have a keen eye for detail and strive to write clean and maintainable code. 🔧 Proficient in: JavaScript and NodeJs 🌱 Currently learning: React and TypeScript 📫 You can reach me at kabi.shaib@gmail.com or connect with me on https://www.linkedin.com/in/kabiru-shaibu-a81082164/. 🌟 Open to new opportunities and eager to contribute to exciting web development projects.
+👋 Hello, I'm Kabiru Shaibu!
+🌐 Aspiring Web Developer | Passionate about Back-End Development 💻 I'm a motivated and dedicated web developer with a strong foundation in JavaScript.
+I'm eager to contribute my skills and learn new technologies to create engaging and amazing user web experiences.
+🚀 Currently exploring frameworks like NodeJs, MongoDB and ReactJs and learning about responsive web app principles, server rendering and APIs.
+Excited to work on projects that challenge me and help me grow as a developer.
+🎓 I recently completed several online web development training, where I gained hands-on experience in building websites and collaborating in a team environment.
+I have a keen eye for detail and strive to write clean and maintainable code.
+🔧 Proficient in: JavaScript and NodeJs
+🌱 Currently learning: React and TypeScript
+📫 You can reach me at kabi.shaib@gmail.com or connect with me on https://www.linkedin.com/in/kabiru-shaibu-a81082164/.
+🌟 Open to new opportunities and eager to contribute to exciting web development projects.
 Let's connect and create amazing things together! #coding #webdevelopment #javascript #reactjs #backend

 *   🌍  I'm based in Tallinn
 *   ✉️  You can contact me at [kabi.shaib@gmail.com](mailto:kabi.shaib@gmail.com)